 A long-life spark plug may cost from 15 to 50 USD each, where conventional spark plugs are cheaper in comparison which costs 6 to 15 USD each.

-If the spark plugs are replaced by professionals, their charges may defer which may be due to the type of the car, engine designs, etc. if the engine design is regular than replacing the spark plugs will be easier thus they may charge from 50 to 120 USD, but if the engine is an uncommon one then their charges will change according to its difficulty, which may go from 250 to 400 USD.
+If the engine design is normal, replacing spark plugs will be easier thus they may charge from 50 to 120 USD, but if the engine is an uncommon one then their charges will change according to its difficulty, which may go from 250 to 400 USD.